alexandra-zaharia/alexandra-zaharia.github.io/_posts/2019-04-17-multiprocessing-in-python-with-shared-resources.md

 ### Explanation

 Just like in the [previous post][pp], we define a pool of tasks that we want to parallelize.
 Although the aim is to eventually run 100 processes (`NUMBER_OF_TASKS` is 100, see lines 5 and 23), we cannot effectively run them all at the same time.
-For true parallelism, a CPU thread should handle one process at a time.
+For true parallelism, each task should be handled by a separate CPU, and the tasks should be ran at the same time.
 This is why we define the pool of tasks as holding as many processes as there are CPU threads at line 24 (this is the default behavior for `mp.Pool()` with no argument).
 If you want to specify a different number of processes with respect to the available number of CPU threads you may use the `cpu_count()` method in the `multiprocessing` module or in the `os` module (for example, `mp.cpu_count() - 1`).

 Once the multiprocessing pool is defined, we want to get stuff done.
 But before calling `apply_async()` on the pool's processes, we first need to create both the shared resource that we've been talking about and the lock that will ensure that only one process may access the shared resource at a given time.
 Unlike in real life, if you want to get stuff done in Python's `multiprocessing` module, you actually _do_ need a `Manager`.
 We first create this manager, then use it to create the `lock` and the `shared_list` (lines 25-27).